MyNameIsTakenOMG/certified-k8s-admin/README.md

    - **note:** `kubectl create` or `kubectl replace` don't store `last-applied-configuration` like `kubectl apply`

 ## Scheduling
- - manual scheduling: usually, the scheduler will decide which container goes to which node ( by adding `nodeName` property to pod configuration), but if you wanna schedule containers by yourself, then you can schedule the pod by adding `nodeName` property in the pod yaml config while creating the pod, or for the existing pod, create a pod `Binding` object and send a POST request to the pod binding API.
+ - manual scheduling: usually, the scheduler will decide which container goes to which node ( by adding `nodeName` property to pod configuration), but if you wanna schedule containers by yourself, then you can schedule the pod by adding `nodeName` property in the pod yaml config while creating the pod, or for the existing pod, create a pod `Binding` object and send a POST request to the pod binding API. `curl --header "Content-Type: application/json" --request POST --data {...json-format(binding object)...} https://$server/api/v1/namspaces/default/pods/$podname/binding`
  - labels and selectors:
    - labels: can have multiple labels, and for `matchLabels`, make sure to add the labels so that the correct objects will be matched.
    - selectors: for commands, add option `--selector` with labels to get the objects expected.